-The first round of Emergency Response Exercises, including full-scale exercises at Rhodes, were completed at all 7 Airports, with the participation of local stakeholders such as the Police, EKAV, Hellenic Fire Brigade, airline companies and ground handlers.
-The ARFF fleet was strengthened by the addition of new rescue and fire fighting vehicles.
+The second round of the Emergency Response Plan, including full-scale exercises at all 7 Airports, was completed with the participation of local stakeholders such as the Police, EKAV, Hellenic Fire Brigade, airline companies and ground handlers.
+The ARFF fleet was strengthened by the addition of 2 new rescue and fire fighting vehicles.